Kenosha, Wisconsin: Historic districts

-Kenosha has 21 locations and four districts (Library Park Historic District, Third Avenue Historic District, Civic Center Historic District, and Pearl Street Historic District) listed on the National Register of Historic Places.
-The city has a Kenosha Landmarks Commission, and among the many local city-designated landmarks are the 1929 YMCA, the Manor House, the John McCaffary House, the St. Matthew Episcopal Church, the Washington Park Clubhouse, the Ritacca Triplex, the Ritacca Service Station, and the Justin Weed House.
+Kenosha has 21 locations and three districts, Civic Center, Library Park and Third Avenue, listed on the National Register of Historic Places.
+The city has a Kenosha Landmarks Commission, and among the many local city-designated landmarks are the 1929 YMCA, the Manor House, the John McCaffary House, St. Matthew's Episcopal Church, the Washington Park Clubhouse, the Ritacca Triplex, the Ritacca Service Station, and the Justin Weed House.

 Geography

 Kenosha is in southeastern Wisconsin, bordered by Lake Michigan to the east, the village of Somers to the north, the village of Bristol to the west, and the village of Pleasant Prairie to the south.
-Kenosha's passenger train station is the last stop on Chicago's Union Pacific North Metra Line.
+Kenosha's passenger train station is the last stop on Chicago's Union Pacific North Metra line.
 Kenosha is 32 miles south of Milwaukee and 49 miles north of Chicago.

 According to the United States Census Bureau, the city has a total area of 27.03 sqmi, of which 26.93 sqmi is land and 0.10 sqmi is water.